leafac/oose-2019-www.jhu-oose.com/group-projects.md

 - Go to the presentation room before the presentation to test the projector and whatever other hardware and software you’re using, for example, the software to mirror a phone into a projector.

 - Have fonts that are large enough, particularly for class diagrams and the code review.

+- Practice, practice, practice.
+In particular, practice the transitions from one speaker to the next.

 - Improve your presentation skills by following the recommendations in [speaking.io](https://speaking.io), by taking the courses on presentation skills offered by the university, and by reading books such as [The Art of Explanation](http://artofexplanation.com) and [Presentation Zen](https://www.presentationzen.com).